 Although this control is limited, it is nonetheless very meaningful.
 You control, in part at least, the source of the reputation — where it all begins.

 Here are some examples of reputation-shaping information over which you may possess some level of control:

 You’re in charge of your reputation, to a degree.
 Therefore, it’s plausible to assume that reputation can be managed, to a degree.
 Reputation management consultants, agencies, and advisors, will help to address the following types of information:

 All of these elements (and a whole lot more) go into the shaping of an online reputation.
 How people interact with that information is totally up to them, but you do have a role in what, how, and where the information is released.

-Who needs online reputation management?
+Who needs ORM companies?
 It’s tempting to pass of a blithe “everyone,” especially since we stand to benefit from additional clients.
 And the truth is, yes, everyone should take an active role in their personal reputation management.

 Personal reputation management is a task that most people with a modicum of technological awareness can take on themselves.
 You know how to use a computer?
 Create a Facebook account?
 Manage your LinkedIn profile?
 Then you’re basically set, and won’t need to pay a fee for this service to an online reputation management company.